nio-blocks/dynamic_fields/docs/modifier.md

 Example
 -------
-This block configuration will add a random number to every signal:
+This block configuration will add a random number to every signal while preserving the original signal data:
 ```json
 {
   "exclude": false,